Lecturer in Events Management, University of Derby, United Kingdom

 “My motivation was to fill the gaps in the field of public event management and develop a holistic guideline for academics and professionals on how to plan and develop sustainable and successful portfolios of events.”

-After recently completing his Doctor of Philosophy, the AUT alumnus is now a lecturer in event management at the University of Derby in the United Kingdom.
+After completing his Doctor of Philosophy, the AUT alumnus is now a lecturer in event management and programme leader for the BA (Hons) in Event Management at the University of Derby in the United Kingdom.